DL2MF/TTGO-T-Beam-LoRa-APRS/README.md

 If you want to discuss with other LoRa APRS interested persons join the growing community at the LoRa-APRS Telegram group<br>
 <br><hr>
 <b>This is my forked DL2MF version, adding a lot of missed features and functions to this excellent tracker firmware for the TTGO</b><br>
+In this version I've added enhanced smart beaconing and some more configurable options and support for the BOSCH BME280.
 <br><hr>
 <b>USER GUIDE of TTGO T-Beam LoRa APRS V1.2:</b><br>
 <b>Attention: a new HW Version is available - if you use the old version uncomment "// #define T_BEAM_V0_7" and comment out "#define T_BEAM_V1_0".</b>You can recognize the new Rev1.0-Boards at their three push buttons instead of two at the older boards - both versions are now supported.<br>